 - if you are undergoing electroshock therapy or are scheduled to have any surgery

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with amoxapine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Antiarrhythmics (eg, propafenone, flecainide), carbamazepine, cimetidine, fluconazole, SSRIs (eg, fluoxetine) H1 antagonists (eg, astemizole), macrolides or ketolides (eg, erythromycin), linezolid, mibefradil, MAOIs (eg, phenelzine), phenothiazines (eg, thioridazine), quinidine, or terbinafine because side effects, such as sedation, low blood pressure, and severe heart problems, may be increased
+- Antiarrhythmics (eg, propafenone, flecainide), carbamazepine, cimetidine, fluconazole, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) H1 antagonists (eg, astemizole), macrolides or ketolides (eg, erythromycin), linezolid, mibefradil, MAOIs (eg, phenelzine), phenothiazines (eg, thioridazine), quinidine, or terbinafine because side effects, such as sedation, low blood pressure, and severe heart problems, may be increased

 - Anticoagulants (eg, warfarin) or sympathomimetics (eg, albuterol, amphetamine, pseudoephedrine) because actions and side effects may be increased by amoxapine

 - Clonidine, guanethidine, or guanfacine because effectiveness may be decreased by amoxapine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if amoxapine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use amoxapine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Amoxapine comes with an additional patient information sheet called a Medication Guide.
 Read it carefully and reread it each time you get amoxapine refilled.